stress-free-healthcare

 2. Develop a Healthy Coping Mechanism.

-Now that you have identified the common stressors in your schedule, you can start building habits that make you mindful, resilient, and patient.
-Mindfulness meditation, exercising, sports, and yoga can be common ways to develop healthy coping mechanisms.
-There are several public sources to get more information on these.
-Here are some common ones to help you get started – yoga for beginners, workouts & sports, and mindfulness meditation.
+Now that you know the everyday stressors in your routine, you can build habits that make you more mindful, strong, and patient.
+Mindfulness meditation, exercise, sports, and yoga are good ways to develop healthy coping skills.
+Many public sources provide more information on these topics.
+Here are some to help you start: yoga for beginners, workouts, and mindfulness meditation.

 3. Draw Lines Between Work and Personal Life.